Lion-El/enigma/README.md

 ### Hero

 The hero section indicates what the site is about.
-It gives users an image that symbolizes the basis of the website along with a title and slogan.
+It gives users an image that symbolizes the basis of the website reinforced with the title and slogan.

 ![main nav - mobile](https://i.imgur.com/YdP7yTVl.png)